procxx/ClassicShell/src/README.txt

 *	Support for Microsoft’s Active Accessibility

-*	Converts the “All Programs” button in the Windows menu into a cascading menu
+*       Converts the “All Programs” button in the Windows menu into a cascading menu (Vista and Windows 7)

+*       Implements a customizable start button for Windows 8

 ///////////////////////////////////////////////////////////////////////////////